 Repair Cafes and shops allow items to be repaired and at the fraction of the price of for purchasing new.

 Take your unwanted items to a recycling centre.
 Eg. Electronic waste items.

 We encourage you to take your old car seats to the RAA Child Safety Centre, 101 Richmond Road Mile End, where they will be recycled.

 Cost is $5 per seat and if you are a RAA member you will receive a voucher to go towards your next purchase.
 If you have any questions about the scheme please contact the RAA Child Safety Centre on 08 8202 4592 or email@example.com.

 Your tree and shrub prunings can be composted or mulched and used in your home garden.
 Alternatively you can place small cut up pieces into your green

 Disposal to landfill should be the last resort option:

-If items are not repairable, saleable or reusable then an alternative service to dispose of hard waste materials are throught the following transfer stations:
+If items are not repairable, saleable or reusable then an alternative service to dispose of or recycle hard waste items may be through the following Council Depots or transfer stations: